joshhendo/dev-check/README.md

 `npm-dev-check -e tests,scripts .`

+Matches can be ignored by passing in `-i` (or `--ignore`) with the glob to ignore.
+Pass in multiple globs as a comma separated list.
+For example:

+`npm-dev-check -i gulp-*`

 Note: At the moment this only scans .js and .jsx files.
 This can still work if you're using a language that compiles to Javascript (e.g. Typescript), however you'll need to complete the compilation process first.

 ## Designed for CI integration